EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Expected: done
 Actual: done

-Tasks
+#### Tasks

--Finalise technical requirements of the existing deforestation detection software and its planned improvements -Analyse trade-offs between available platforms -Identify and select a suitable platform in NoR to run the workflow -Identify and select an external expert for technical code review -Prepare a cost estimation
+- Finalise technical requirements of the existing deforestation detection software and its planned improvements
+- Analyse trade-offs between available platforms
+- Identify and select a suitable platform in NoR to run the workflow
+- Identify and select an external expert for technical code review
+- Prepare a cost estimation
--Submit NoR sponsoring request
+- Submit NoR sponsoring request
--Create a presentation about the trade-off analysis and the selected providers
+- Create a presentation about the trade-off analysis and the selected providers

+#### Deliverables

+- D01: Trade-off analysis presentation for platform selection and code review including cost estimation
+- D02: NoR sponsoring request document

+### Cloud provider selection

+the first task of the project was to select a cloud provider Further information is provided in the D01 presentation.

 Select cloud provider
 -Must has S-1 Sigma0 (reprocessing would increase time overhead too